New Ford Explorer review

 Alternatively, with all of the seats folded down, you’re left with a flat extended load area – as long as the height-adjustable boot floor is in its upper setting.

-Turn the Explorer back into a five-seater, and it has a 470-litre boot capacity, which is significantly less than the 543 litres in the Volkswagen ID 4 and the 545 litres in the Scenic, let alone the 854 litres offered by the Model Y.
+Turn the Explorer back into a five-seater, and it has a 470-litre boot capacity, which is significantly less than the 543 litres in the VW ID 4 and the 545 litres in the Scenic, let alone the 854 litres offered by the Model Y.

-On the other hand, in-car storage is fantastic; there’s a 17-litre ‘MegaConsole’ cubby between the front seats, with space for a laptop or three 1.5-litre drinks bottles, plus a hidden compartment beneath the infotainment screen that’s ideal for keeping mobile phones out of sight.
+On the other hand, in-car storage is fantastic.
+There’s a 17-litre "MegaConsole" cubby between the front seats, with space for a laptop or three 1.5-litre bottles.

+There's also a hidden compartment beneath the infotainment screen that’s ideal for keeping mobile phones out of sight.
 As a bonus, when you get out of the car, the infotainment screen automatically locks in place over the top of that compartment to secure any valuables hidden beneath.

 Ford Explorer rear seats